joshlay/sway-autostart-i3ipc/README.md

 autostarts:
   pre: []  # blocking tasks that run every day, before any other section. intended for backups/updates
   common: []  # non-blocking tasks that run every day
-  weekend: []  # blocking tasks for weekends, after 'pre' but before 'common'
+  weekend: []  # blocking tasks for Saturday/Sunday, after 'pre' but before 'common'
   work: []  # non-blocking tasks run if Monday through Friday between 8AM - 4PM
 ```

+The config may be chosen with `-c path/to/autostart.yml`.

+The default is `XDG_CONFIG_HOME/autostart-i3ipc.yml` _(typically in ~/.config)_

+Work day autostarts may be temporarily disabled by creating `~/.vacation`.
+When desired again, remove the file.